azerothcore/azerothcore.github.io/_posts/2019-11-17-Frostgram.md

 published: true
 ---

-Why we took azeroth core?
-Because after test it is one of the bug free cores that is currently available and very well!
+We choese AzerothCore because after testing it, we found out that it is one of the cores with less bug that is currently available!